Certificate in

 Year 1

-Intensive Study Period (ISP) attendance between August/September at a UK venue or at one of our teaching centres throughout the world.
+Intensive Study Period (ISP) attendance in August/September at a UK venue or at one of our teaching centres throughout the world.

 What do Intensive Study Periods involve?